 The Savings Account Interest Rate Scorecard highlights some of the leading accounts available online.
 If you just want to know where to find a decent rate, you're in the right place.
-However, if you insist on earning the absolute highest rates (at least where they stand today - don't be surprised if they change), you'll need to do more research.
+However, if you insist on earning the absolute highest rates (at least where they stand today, but they're subject to change), you'll need to do more research.

 Leading Savings Account Interest Rates